 Alternative ending via Runnymede and Thames Path to Staines

-This alternative afternoon route diverts through fields and along quiet lanes and tracks to the historical Magna Carta site at Runnymede meadows (NT) where there are several memorials.
+This alternative afternoon route diverts through fields and along quiet lanes and tracks to the historical Magna Carta site at Runnymede Meadows (Wikipedia, National Trust ) where there are several memorials.
 It then follows the Thames Path to Staines.
 It starts from the suggested lunchtime stop at the Savill Garden Restaurant, and offers an alternative lunch stop nearby for those preferring a pub lunch.

-It doesn't visit the smaller site on the east bank of the Thames (Magna Carta Island and the Ankerwycke Yew) as there is no nearby bridge, and no towpath on the opposite bank.
+It does not visit the smaller site on the east bank of the Thames (also NT: Magna Carta Island and the Ankerwycke Yew), as there is no nearby bridge, and no towpath on the opposite bank.
 [May-19] There is plan to create a pedestrian ferry crossing here.